Akshaykumarannu/Portfolio-website-Akshay/DEPLOYMENT.md

 ## Deploy to Vercel (Recommended)

-1. Push this code to a GitHub repository.
+1. Create a new repository on [GitHub](https://github.com/new).
+Do not initialize it with a README, .gitignore, or License.
+2. Link your local repository to GitHub and push:
+    ```bash
+    git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git
+    git branch -M main
+    git push -u origin main
+    ```
-2. Go to [Vercel](https://vercel.com) and sign up/login.
+3. Go to [Vercel](https://vercel.com) and sign up/login.
-3. Click "Add New..." -> "Project".
+4. Click "Add New..." -> "Project".
-4. Import your GitHub repository.
+5. Import your specific GitHub repository.
-5. Vercel will automatically detect the Next.js framework.
+6. Vercel will automatically detect the Next.js framework.
-6. Click "Deploy".
+7. Click "Deploy".

 ## Deploy to Netlify